 Sleep Deprivation Equals Health Concerns

 You cannot juggle the amount of sleep you get by adding on one side while the other is considerably lacking.
 That’s not a shortcut you should take if you want to wake up refreshed and rejuvenated.

 Maintaining adequate sleep is hard nowadays, but that isn’t an excuse for poor sleep hygiene.
-Sometimes, it pays to put your wellbeing over other things.
+Sometimes, it pays to put your well-being over other things.

 Recovery sleep is essential for adults, particularly if you also strain yourself physically.
 The only way to achieve that is through a consistent sleep schedule.
 That’s why banking on sleeping more on weekends to replace those hours is ineffective.